 A sore, swollen, or raspy throat can interfere with your ability to eat, speak, or swallow with ease.
 Many patients think these are simply uncomfortable symptoms of a cold but laryngopharyngeal reflux (LPR) is another likely culprit.

-During a consultation at his Long Island, NY, practice, Dr. Michael S. Cohen can give you a formal diagnosis and prescribe a treatment that provides long-term relief from your symptoms.
+During a consultation at his Long Island, NY, practice, Dr. Michael S. Cohen, MD can give you a formal diagnosis and prescribe a treatment that provides long-term relief from your symptoms.

 What Is It LPR?